• Skip to primary navigation

 Small plate with a stack of six cookies, plus one on the side.
 Pin overlay reads: Amaretti - Italian Macaron Cookies

-These soft, chewy Italian amaretti cookies are simple, easy, and bursting with big almond flavor.
+These soft, chewy Italian Amaretti cookies are simple, easy, and bursting with big almond flavor.
 A classic Christmas cookie, they are perfect for the holidays.

 Small plate with a stack of six cookies, plus two cookies on the side.

+This amaretti recipe was gifted to me by my sweet friend, Beth.
 As best as I can figure out, Beth's recipe is based on King Arthur Flour's Almond Cloud Cookies recipe; however, her version cuts the sugar in half, resulting in a subtly sweet cookie with a strong almond punch.
 (Half the sugar means you can eat twice as many, right?)

 Less sugar and four kinds of almond flavoring in this recipe make for a deliciously chewy, gluten-free, yolk-free almond cookie that is bursting with flavor.